wch/pkgClosure/README.md

 * If we install pkgA 1.0 and then pkgB, it works.
 * If we install pkgA 2.0 and then pkgB, it works.
 * If we install pkgA 1.0, then pkgB, then pkgA 2.0, it's broken.

+I didn't include a demonstration of this, but it's also true that:

+* If we install pkgA 2.0, then pkgB, then pkgA 1.0, it's broken.

 *****